OspreyProject/Osprey/docs/outbound-events.md

 ## What is sent, and when

 Both message kinds POST JSON to the same `ReportingEndpoint`.
-They are told apart by the top-level `kind` field, so a generic webhook, a SIEM such as Splunk or Sentinel, or the console built in a later step can route them.
+They are told apart by the top-level `kind` field, so a generic webhook, a SIEM such as Splunk or Sentinel, or the Osprey Management Console can route them.

 - Events are flushed every 5 minutes and once on startup.
 Each flush sends every event that has not yet been accepted by the endpoint.